Near-optimal edge partitioning via intersecting families: Relation between BIS, RIF and SIF

-\item The proof idea is as follows: let's take a symmetric intersecting (and thus balanceable) family $\cF'$.
-If we add some elements to every subset --- the family will still be alignable.
-So we can add this elements unevenly, and the resulting family $\cF$ will be non-regular.
+\item The proof idea is as follows: take a symmetric intersecting, and hence balanceable, family $\cF'$.
+If we enlarge every set in this family, then the resulting family remains balanceable.
+We can enlarge the sets unevenly so that the resulting family is no longer regular.